Barbel & Chub flyfishing – totally underrated !

 - Picnic, Snacks, drinks

-For questions or bookings, please contact me here
+For questions or bookings, please use my contact form.

 I very much look forward spending an interesting day on the water with you, flyfishing for barbel and chub !